ttkorhonen/e3pages/docs/design/2_require.md

 specified in one of two ways:

 * MAJOR.MINOR.PATCH (e.g. `require asyn,4.41.0`)
-* MAJOR.MINOR.PATCH+BUILD (e.g. `require sis8300llrf,3.17.1+1`)
+* MAJOR.MINOR.PATCH+REVISION (e.g. `require sis8300llrf,3.17.1+1`)

-If you do not specify a BUILD number, then *require* will load the version with the highest build number.
+If you do not specify a REVISION number, then *require* will load the version with the highest revision number.
 Otherwise, *require* will match the version exactly.

 Note that `1.0.0 < 1.0.0+0 < 1.0.0+1 < ... < 1.0.1 < ...`.

 :::{note}
-The syntax for build numbers changed between require 3.3.0 and require 3.4.0.
+The syntax for revision numbers changed between require 3.3.0 and require 3.4.0.
 Initially the separator was a `-`, but in order to be more consistent with [semantic versioning](https://semver.org/), the e3 team decided to change it to a `+`.